jdidion/atropos/paper/README.md

 docker images
 ```

-From the workflow/extra directory, run:
+From the 'containers' directory, run:

 ```
 ./docker2singularity.sh \